alg/coliseum/README.md

 Todo
 ----

 * Add "comments".
-Don't save the video object, but the youtube_id and comment body.
+Don't save the video object, but the youtubeId and comment body.
-* Show comments for a given youtube_id and poll for updates every second.
-* Add "tags" and poll for changes every second.
+* Let people tag video with hashtags in comments (for example, "great video on #emberjs")
 * Search results pagination.

 * Try showing "recent" comments (display video and comments when